grafi-tt/sayhisort/README.md

 # SayhiSort

 Fast and portable block merge sort implementation written in C++17, inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
 It's in-place, stable and runs in O(N log(N)) wort-case time complexity.
+The API is compatible to `std::sort`.
+When compiled as C++20, it's also compatible to `std::ranges::sort`.

 The implementation is **purely swap-based**.
 It means **no item is constructed** at runtime.
 Items neither default-constructible nor move-constructible are allowed, as long as they are swappable.
 In contrast, other implementations usually come with fixed-size buffer to cache items.
 Despite the absence of cache, it has **competitive performance**.